Tesla Extended Warranty: Cost, Coverage and Plans

 Tesla extended warranty alternatives

-To find out if a third-party warranty might be a better option for your Tesla, we tried getting quotes from three third-party extended warranty companies: Endurance, CarShield and olive.
+To find out if a third-party warranty might be a better option for your Tesla, we recommend getting quotes from three third-party extended warranty companies, such as Endurance, CarShield and olive.

-“There’s only a handful of companies that offer coverage for Tesla vehicles,” founder of Whyte Knyte Inspections, Eric Hamilton explained to ConsumerAffairs in an email.
+“There’s only a handful of companies that offer coverage for Tesla vehicles,” the founder of Whyte Knyte Inspection Services, Eric Hamilton, explained to ConsumerAffairs in an email.
 Even if companies do offer coverage, Hamilton says that “most of the time they seem to deny claims for whatever reason they can come up with.
 Also, keep in mind that the majority of Tesla repairs need to be done at a Tesla Service Center, which may or may not accept aftermarket warranty coverage.”

 Considering our other two companies couldn’t even provide quotes, third-party warranties might not be a viable option for Tesla owners.
 Considering that Tesla appears to be sunsetting its extended warranty program altogether — with no options for newer cars — the options for protecting your Tesla past 50,000 miles may be slim to none.